 Capuchin Distribution, Habitat, and Ecology

-It has also proven to be quite adaptable.
+The remarkable animal has also proven to be quite adaptable.
 As a result, individuals can be found living in several different types of habitats.
-These include wet lowland forests and dry deciduous forests.
+These habitat types typically include both wet lowland forests and dry deciduous forests.

-Several species have demonstrated an independently learned behavior, to the surprise of researchers.
+Several species have also demonstrated an independently learned behavior, to the surprise of researchers.
 That’s because this ability remains indicative of both observational skills and intelligent reasoning.

 For example, during the mosquito season, individuals will crush millipedes and spread the remains on each other’s backs.
 This acts as a natural insect repellent, as a result.
 This behavior sets it apart from most related creatures.

 As with most similar simians, this mammal evolved as both diurnal and arboreal in nature.
 Also, it tends to spend the vast majority of the day foraging for its food.
 The Capuchin feeds omnivorously and principally consumes fruit, nuts, insects, spiders, eggs, and small invertebrates.

 Further, this monkey typically lives in large groups which range in size from 10-40 individuals.
 In the wild, it usually lives 15-25 years.
 Finally, the primary predators of this animal include cougars, jaguars, and large snakes.